 First, pound shallots with mortar and pestle.

-Place the spices in a large deep pan.
+Place the spices in a large wide pan.

 Add coconut milk and mix until combine.